McGalle History, Family Crest & Coats of Arms

 The surname McGalle was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, from before the 12th century.

-Important Dates for the McGalle family
+Early History of the McGalle family

 This web page shows only a small excerpt of our McGalle research.
 Another 62 words (4 lines of text) are included under the topic Early McGalle History in all our PDF Extended History products and printed products wherever possible.